There Is Learning in Leaving

 I still believe in staying.

-It is being willing to grow in new soil, even when you did not choose it.
+But I am starting to believe that sometimes growth in teaching comes from being willing to grow in new soil, even when you did not choose it.